destinygg/destinypositions/docs/politics.md

 ## Protesting & Rioting

 I am for non-violent protesting.
-Protesting is a legitimate form of political activism and has a long history of being a "very-American" thing to do (e.g. the [Boston Tea Party](https://en.wikipedia.org/wiki/Boston_Tea_Party)).
+Protesting is a legitimate form of political activism and has a long history of being a "very-American" thing to do (e.g. the original [Boston Tea Party](https://en.wikipedia.org/wiki/Boston_Tea_Party)).

-I am also for violent protesting (e.g. rioting), but only if the destruction of property is public (e.g. a government building like a courthouse).
+Additionally, I am for violent protesting (e.g. rioting), but only if the destruction of property is public (e.g. a government building like a courthouse).

 I am not for rioting when the destruction of property is private (e.g. a local business).